kuco23/ZVote/README.md

 ## Merkle Tree Circom
 This is a small implementation of a merkle proof in circom, along with a compatible implementation of merkle proofs in python.
+The code implements two hash functions - sha256 and poseidon, with the latter being specifically designed to be snark friendly.

 ## Producing circom input
 Usually you start with a list of hashes that hide (or represent) some data